berrytechnics/express-boilerplate/README.md

 ## Author
 @berrytechnics
 ## Version History
-[CHANGELOG.md](https://github.com/berrytechnics/Express-Boilerplate/blob/main/CHANGELOG.md)
+* semantic versioning is done automatically with the build-xxx commands [CHANGELOG.md](https://github.com/berrytechnics/Express-Boilerplate/blob/main/CHANGELOG.md)

 This project is licensed under the MIT License - see the LICENSE.md file for details